testdouble/testdouble.js/docs/10-using-with-typescript.md

 expect(value).toEqual("Alice Alicy");
 ```

-What's different is that we get the typesafety - meaning, typescript will alert as in following three situations:
+What's different is that we get the typesafety - meaning, typescript will alert us in following three situations:

 ```typescript
 td.when(mockedRepository.findByName(3)).thenReturn("Alice Alicy");